-Current times of hip-hop have made the genre worldwide, not just an American scene.
+Tupac Shakur and Notorious B.I.G. took the stage in the early 90s.
+Their sound was the same, yet entirely different.
+Tupac embodied the West Coast sound, with slow, drawn out rhymes that embodied the street culture, raising awareness of those being oppressed.
+Biggie embodied the East Coast sound, emphasizing the sound of the beat with an aggressive lyrical approach.
+This evolved into a feud as to who produces the greatest rappers between LA and New York.
+But, between the two, both coasts stood up against inequalities and even challenged the government through their music, which was seen as frowned upon and even dangerous.
+This age of rap was referred to as the "Golden Age," where many of the greats were in their primes and showed to an updated sound of politics and rhymes that have never been surpassed.
+Current Sound: Current times of hip-hop have made the genre worldwide as opposed to just an American scene.
 As of today, hip-hop has become the biggest genre in America and has spread all throughout the world.
-Latin countries have embraced the culture, and even all the way to Asia there are rappers and hip-hop songs being created.
-The sound has evolved as well because of technology.
-Record players are no longer a thing.
-With everything being digital, you can make a song in almost in any way.
-The baseline still occurs within the same realm as it did from the early stages, but with other influences.
-Hip-hop has artists from all over and the biggest ones aren't even from LA or New York.
+Latin countries have embraced the culture, and even in Asia, there are rappers and hip-hop songs being created.
+The sound has evolved, as well, because of technology.
+Record players are no longer a thing; with everything being digital, you can make a song in almost in any way.
+The baseline still occurs within the same realm as it does from the early stages, but with other influences.
+Hip-hop has artists from all over, and the biggest ones aren't even from LA or New York.
 Drake, Migos, etc. are artists that come from all over.
 Sound now consists of better production with beats using chimes and jazz-esque noises that show the similarities from before.
 Production matters more in this rap age because lyrics aren't emphasized as much.
 However, there is still the same rhythm and flow over beats that has been there for years.
 Hip-hop has come a long way from its beginnings in New York to now being shown all over the world, but there is still the baseline and rhyming that show its style through time that everyone can recognize through the generations.
+"Hip Hop Music."
+Wikipedia, Wikimedia Foundation, November 10, 2019, https://en.wikipedia.ora/wiki/Hip_hop_music